 - Retry the MCP connection.
 In Claude Code, run

 ~/.claude.json(or your MCP client config), then restart the MCP connection." - If the user confirms the token is correct, check the basics: Is Trezor Suite running?
-Is the MCP server toggle enabled in Settings → Debug?
+Is the MCP server toggle enabled in Settings → Experimental Features?

 - Never bypass the MCP protocol by sending raw HTTP requests to the server.
 Always use the MCP tools through the proper MCP client connection.